RedBeardLab/mqtt-stereo/README.md

 mqtt-stereo --url iot-mqtt.com --port 1884 --record IoT_log.txt play --loop
 ```

-Finally if for benchmark reason you want to run all the messages as fast as possible you can use the fast-forward reason.
+Finally if for benchmark reason you want to run all the messages as fast as possible you can use the fast-forward subcommand.

 ```bash
 mqtt-stereo --url iot-mqtt.com --port 1884 --record IoT_log.txt play --ff